Client Guide: Font Licensing

 Why should I care?

-In short: because you’re liable if you’re found to be using a font without a licence.
+In short: because as the client, you’re liable if you’re found to be using a font without a licence.
 Even if your designer or agency has created a logo, artwork or a website on your behalf, it is the client's responsibility to ensure the correct licence has been purchased.
 Make sure you work with an agency who can provide guidance.

-What type of licence should I get?
+What type of font licence should I get?

-Exclusive licence
+Desktop licence

 Per user licensing